 Because we are growing willows for Katherine’s basket weaving we have an ample supply of fresh willow rods to use for making cuttings.
 Our goal is to provide good sized cuttings at a reasonable price.
 There are a huge number of willows available and we don’t try to fulfill every gardener’s needs.
 Although the number of sources in the United States are limited, there are nurseries on-line to order from and get information.
 Here are some other sources to compare varieties and prices with what we have for sale.

 Vermont Willow Nursery is located in northern Vermont.
 If you are looking for ornamental varieties their website is a great place to start with all of the great images.
 They are very conscientious about accurate descriptions and taxonomy.
 Their cuttings are expensive.
-A recent order of cuttings had many curved and small cuttings but still good rooting.
+A recent order of cuttings had some curved and small cuttings but still good rooting.

 Willowglen Nursery has been growing willows since 1988.
 They sell willows, baskets and offer a variety of classes.
 They sell a limited selection of cuttings as well as live and dried rods.
 There are not many images on their website but they are easy to correspond with and knowledgeable.
 Their cuttings are small.